textbook/textbook.github.io/content/development/js-tdd-e2e.md

 - *nix command line: already provided on macOS and Linux; if you're using Windows try [WSL] or [Git BASH];
 - [Node] \(10+ recommended, Jest 26 [dropped support] for Node 8; run `node -v` to check) and NPM; and
-- Familiarity with ES6 JavaScript syntax (specifically arrow functions).
+- Familiarity with ES6 JavaScript syntax.

 In addition, given the domain for this post, you'll need:

-- Familiarity with React development - I'm going to assume you know how to write function-based components with hooks.
+- Familiarity with React development - I'm going to assume you know how to write a basic implementation, guiding you with test cases and a few function component examples.

 We're going to expand on the previous article and add a web UI for our Rock Paper Scissors implementation.
 This article moves quite quickly; the libraries involved ([Cypress], [Jest], [Testing Library]) have quite large APIs, so it's best to read the details in their documentation.